fanqiNO1/PyTorch-DPVM/README.md

 <img src="asserts/pred_color.png" width="480px">

 The image is from `marking_aliasing/Attic_Aliasing_l1_aliasing`.
-The ppd is 40 and the luminance is 110.
+The prediction is based on the viewing condition of luminance set as 110 cd/m^2 and pixel per degree (PPD) set as 40.
+This feature can helps provide image distortion visibility predictions adjusted by viewing conditions.

 ## Notes: